BigSoftVideo/DOTEbase/glossary.md

 See [Waveform](#waveform).

+### Transcript <a id='transcript'></a>

+A Transcript is a textual document that represents a transcribed version of an event captured in audio-visual media.
+Transcripts are created in DOTE and are viewable in [DOTEspace](#dotespace) if the _DOTE_ Project/Transcript is included in the scope of the DOTEspace watch folder(s).

 ### Transcript Clip <a id='clips.md#transcript'></a>

 A Transcript Clip saves the starting character/line and ending character/line in a transcript file imported into a [_DOTE_ project](#dote-project) that is in a [Watch Folder](#watch-folder) in a [DOTEspace](#dotespace).